 Luckily The Great Gatsby is one of the entertaining ones, but as with his Romeo and Juliet and Moulin Rouge I came away thinking “that was pretty fun!”
 But feeling like something was missing.

 A few years ago, Kathryn Bigelow was developing a movie about the search for Osama bin Laden.
 To that point, he had eluded all efforts to find him, and the film was meant to end at the [Battle of Tora Bora](http://en.wikipedia.org/wiki/Battle_of_Tora_Bora “Battle of Tora Bora on Wikipedia”) where they had thought he was hiding, but ultimately they failed to find him.

-The film was meant to end on an ambiguous note, sort of a “what do we do now?” type feel but then one day the world found out that US Special Forces had found and killed him.
+The film was meant to end on an ambiguous note, sort of a “what do we do now?” type feel, but one day, the world found out that US Special Forces had found and killed him.
 The film was reworked, but rather than becoming a propaganda film, it became about the work the intelligence community did to find him.

 The result is pretty spectacular.

 Zero Dark Thirty is a spy film but not what you’d normally expect from a spy film because the main character, Maya, isn’t jumping from rooftop to rooftop or saving the world from a madman or ferreting out a mole; she’s diligently and tirelessly searching for a single man, using all the resources available to her.

 As if we needed reminding of the situation, the film starts with a black screen with radio communications playing from 11th September 2001, something I found particularly effective.
 I’m not American, but I remember exactly where I was and what I was doing when it all went down, as I expect all of you do as well.

-The film then plays out the entire ten year search in all its gritty, gruelling and bureaucratic detail, spearheaded by Maya.
+The film then plays out the entire ten-year search in its gritty, gruelling and bureaucratic detail, spearheaded by Maya.